troiganto/enumerate/README.md

 ## Licensing

-This project is licensed under the MIT license. for more information, see the file `LICENSE`.
+This project is licensed under the MIT license.